Enduring Power Of Attorney Ireland

 The enduring power will not come into force until it has been registered.
 However, once you have applied for registration you may take action under the power to maintain the donor and prevent loss to the donor’s estate and maintain yourself and other persons insofar as that is permitted under section 6(4) of the Act.
 You may also make any personal care decisions permitted under the power that cannot reasonably be deferred until the application for registration has been determined.

-Unless there is a restriction in the enduring power preventing it, you may use the donor’s money or other property for your benefit or that of other people to the following extent but no further, that is to say, by doing what the donor might be expected to do to provide for your or their needs.
 You may not use the donor’s money to make gifts unless there is specific provision to that effect in the enduring power and then only to persons related to or connected with the donor on birth or marriage anniversaries or to charities to which the donor made or might be expected to make gifts.
 The amounts of any such gifts are to any restrictions in the enduring power and, in any event, may be only for reasonable amounts in relation to the extent of the donor’s assets.

 You are obliged to keep adequate accounts of the donor’s property and affairs and to produce the accounting records to the Court if required.